-Materials downselection has involved a considerable number of potential candidates, both for the substrate (SiO_2, Al_2O_3) , and the coating $(Al_2O_3, SiO_2, ZrO_2, Ta_2O_5, Nb_2O_5, TiO_2)$.
-The material downselection process eventually led to the present choice of fused Silica for the substrate (better than Sapphire in terms of thermoelastic noise).
+Materials downselection has involved a considerable number of potential candidates, both for the substrate (SiO_2, Al_2O_3) , and the coating $(Al_2O_3, SiO_2, ZrO_2, Ta_2O_5, Nb_2O_5, TiO_2, HfO_2)$.
+The material downselection process eventually led to the choice of fused Silica or Sapphire (or Silicon) for the substrate, respectively for room temperature and cryogenic operation (Rao, 2003).

 An important pre-requisite for coating materials are low optical losses.
-Among low-loss materials, the Silica-Tantala choice yields the best tradeoff between the desirable competing requirements of highcontrast and low mechanical losses, needed for low noise.
-See, e.g., (Crooks et al., 2006) for a discussion.
+Among low-loss materials, the Silica-Tantala choice yields the best tradeoff between the desirable competing requirements of high-contrast and low mechanical losses, needed for low noise - see, e.g., (Crooks et al., 2006) for a discussion.

-The possible use of glassy mixtures for the high-index coating material has also been investigated, with good results obtained from $Ta_2O_5 :: TiO_2$ co-sputtered formulas (Harry et al., 2007).
+The possible use of glassy mixtures for the high-index coating material has also been investigated, with good results obtained from Titania doped Tantala co-sputtered formulas (Harry et al., 2007).